RPD09/RPD09/README.md

 Passionate programmer with a focus on Mobile Development.
 I enjoy solving problems, building cool stuff, and learning every day.
 Check out my projects below and let's connect!

 * 🌍  I'm based in Portugal
-* 🧠  I'm learning Programming in general
+* 🧠  I'm learning/improving my C# programming
 * 🤝  I'm open to collaborating on Any Projects
 * ⚡  I'm passionate about Fixing electronics